hamadichihaoui/unsupervised_anomaly_detection/README.md

     - Contaminated dataset: the training dataset contains both normal and anamolous elements.
     - Uncontaminated dataset: The training dataset contains only normal samples.
 Such approach is also refered as weakly supervised.

-- How far is the distribution of the anomalous samples to the normal samples
+- How far is the distribution of the anomalous samples from the normal samples

     - If the anamolous samples lie far away from the normal distribution (as shown in (b)), the problem is known is as out of distribution detection (OoDD) .
-Note that OoDD is sometimes refered as a seperate problem and not included in the family of anomaly deteion, but here I will assume that the OoDD detection problem lies under the anomaly detection umberlla.
+Note that OoDD is sometimes refered as a seperate problem and not included in the family of anomaly detection, but here I will assume that the OoDD detection problem lies under the anomaly detection umberlla.

-    - On the other hand, if  the anamolous samples lie at the boundaries of normal distribution (as shown in (b)), I will refer to the problem as fault detection (FD).
+    - On the other hand, if  the anamolous samples lie at the boundaries of normal distribution (as shown in (a)), I will refer to the problem as fault detection (FD).
 <p align="center">
 <img src="assets/datasets.JPG" alt="drawing" width="80%" height="50%"/>
 </p>